Trump vs USPS: The Dark Truth Behind the GOP’s War on the Postal Service

 Let’s head back to December 2006 for a minute and set the scene.

 You’ve just heard Gnarls Barkley’s “Crazy” for the 314th time and it honestly still kinda slaps.
 Everyone is wearing enormous scarves.
 Donald Trump is just that “you’re fired” douchebag on The Apprentice.

 I’ll let you just savor that part for a moment.

 America is also balls deep in the wars in Iraq and Afghanistan and Republicans are working to cripple the United States Postal Service.

 On December 7, House Republican and complete asshole Tom Davis introduced the “Postal Accountability and Enhancement Act.”
 If you know Republicans, you know this bill was absolutely vile.

 In short, the bill requires the United States Postal Service to fully fund retirement healthcare benefits for the next 75 years.
 In effect, that means the USPS had until 2016 to fully fund retirement healthcare benefits to future employees who may not even be born until 2057.

-While you can probably rest assured that some grocery store will still be playing “Crazy” in 2057, it is a batshit burden to put on any business.
+While you can probably rest assured that some grocery stores will still be playing “Crazy” in 2057, it is a batshit burden to put on any business.
 One wordsmith for The Roanoke Times called the PAEA “one of the most insane laws Congress ever enacted.”

-The USPS estimates that pre-paying these benefits costs upwards of $5.5 billion per year.
+The USPS estimates that pre-paying these benefits cost upwards of $5.5 billion per year.
 After the impact of COVID-19 decimated postal traffic, the postal service is embroiled in a very avoidable financial crisis.
 It has not recorded a profit since the bill was signed in 2006.